 For lost goods

 A claim can only be undertaken once the Carrier has declared the goods to be "lost".
-You must contact us within 14 days of the carrier having declared the goods to be lost.
+All loss claims must be reported within 30 days of the delivery date (including day of delivery).
+We strongly advise that you contact us as soon as possible, and preferably within 7 days.

 In order to pursue your claim, we will need the following: